Our 2021 Wattys Predictions: Were We Right?

 Our predictions in the New Adult category were:

 Just Press Send by Nikki Pierce

 Just For Tonight by Melanie Ann | ✓

 The Art of Breathing Underwater by David Anderson | ✓

 Relative Fiction by Taylor Romagnoli | ✓

-Three of our New Adult predictions ended up winning, but only one was in the category: Relative Fiction.
+Three of our New Adult predictions ended up winning, but only one was within the category: Relative Fiction.
 The Art of Breathing Underwater ended up in Young Adult and Hopeless Romantic won in Romance.
-Not seeing Nikki Pierce's Just Press Send in the winners' list was a shocker—we still can't quite understand why it didn't win.
-This is another category that has us scratching our heads over the judges' decisions.
+Not seeing Nikki Pierce's Just Press Send in the winners' list was a shocker—but there's no accounting for stiff competition.
+This is another category, however, that has us scratching our heads over how the judges' define these genres.

 Our predictions in the Fanfiction category were:

 The Emotional Children by Emily Betts | ✓